gnubodhi/boringOS/README.md

 # boringOS

-boringOS brings AI into your home for entertainment and automation.
-Feeling bored?
-We’ve got a system for that.
+> *boringOS brings AI into your home for entertainment and automation.*
+> *Feeling bored?
+We’ve got a system for that.*

+**boringOS** is a homebrew operating environment designed for:
+- Running local AI assistants
+- Managing home devices and automations
+- Acting as a lightweight media and automation server
+- Giving you something to tinker with when you're bored

-I only develop boringOS when bored, so we will see how development goes..
+I only develop boringOS when I'm bored — so expect unpredictable but exciting progress.

+---

+## 🔧 Features (when I get around to them)

+- Local LLM inference (e.g., llama.cpp)
+- Voice assistant integration
+- Smart home automation hooks (OpenHAB, MQTT)
+- Media server tooling (Plex, Kodi, Pipewire config)
+- System dashboard (CLI first, then web)

+---

+## 🧠 Philosophy

+- **Local-first**: No cloud dependencies, no surveillance.
+- **Fun over function**: Sometimes weird, sometimes useful.
+- **DIY-friendly**: Built for people who read Gentoo docs *on purpose*.

+---

+## 🪛 Build Instructions

+*(Coming soon.
+Or not.
+Depends on how bored I get.)*

+---

+## 📜 License

+MIT © 2025 Daniel Pay
+See [LICENSE](LICENSE) for more info.

+---

+## 😴 Disclaimer

+This project may enter deep sleep mode at any time.
+No guarantees, no roadmap — only boredom-fueled creativity.